wfondrie/evrspin/README.md

 TODO:
-- work on documentation for cutoff\_d.R, pelleted.R, and sed\_time.R
+- work on documentation for pelleted.R, and sed\_time.R
 - Add more unit tests